 - Undernourishment: People with Crohn's disease often are undernourished.
 This happens for several reasons: poor appetite, avoidance of eating because of pain or discomfort, and poor absorption of nutrients by the damaged intestines.

-the body, or between two parts of the intestine).
+- Intestinal damage: Damage to the intestinal wall can lead to the development of abscesses (pockets of infection and pus), strictures (narrowing), obstruction (blockage), perforation (holes in the wall), and fistulas (abnormal connections between the intestine and other parts of the body, or between two parts of the intestine).
 Children sometimes develop abscesses and fistulas around the anus.
-This may be the first symptom
+This may be the first symptom of Crohn's disease.

 - Colon cancer: The risk of colon cancer is increased slightly in people with Crohn's disease.
 The cancer usually develops many years after onset of Crohn's disease.

 Many people with Crohn's disease have at least one manifestation of the disease outside of the intestine.

-Growth and development problems: Stunted growth and delayed sexual development, or delayed puberty, are common problems in children and teens with Crohn's disease.
+- Growth and development problems: Stunted growth and delayed sexual development, or delayed puberty, are common problems in children and teens with Crohn's disease.
 These problems are believed to be due mostly to undernourishment.

 - Arthritis: Joint pain is the most common manifestation of Crohn's disease outside of the intestines.
 It usually comes and goes and does not deform the joints.
 It occurs most often in the large joints of the hips and legs and in the spine.

 - Skin problems: The most common skin manifestation of Crohn's disease is erythema nodosum, which consists of raised, tender, red bumps (nodules), often on the lower legs.
 This condition is less common in children than in adults.

-Mouth ulcers: Painful mouth sores may occur during flares of the disease.
+- Mouth ulcers: Painful mouth sores may occur during flares of the disease.
 Occasionally they are the first symptom of the disease.

-Eye problems: Various parts of the eyes can become irritated, inflamed, and painful.
+- Eye problems: Various parts of the eyes can become irritated, inflamed, and painful.
 In some cases, this can impair vision.

 - Liver and gallbladder disease: Various liver and gallbladder problems occur in people with Crohn's disease, including hepatitis, fatty liver, gallstones, and inflammation of the bile ducts.
 In some cases, these are side effects of the treatment rather than of the disease itself.

-Abnormal blood clotting: People with Crohn's disease have an increased risk of blood clots forming in the blood vessels.
+- Abnormal blood clotting: People with Crohn's disease have an increased risk of blood clots forming in the blood vessels.